reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

 **What if it gets stuck?**

-You need to figure it out: Difficulty: anywhere within [0 — infinity); a great dose of luck will help.
+You will need to figure it out.
+Difficulty: anywhere within [0 — infinity); a great dose of luck will help.

 Let's look at an example — 1300D::